 Let’s say you’re a designer investigating a drop in click-through rate for a key part of your application, such as a checkout page.
 You might first want to check if something in a common user flow to this endpoint is causing a bottleneck.
 By filtering the RUM Sessions view to sessions that include common gateways to the checkout page, such as the shopping cart, and sorting the resulting list by duration, you can surface replays that represent cases where the user spent a particularly long time on the previous page.

 Examining Session Replays for these slow cases, you can directly observe users’ behavior to not only understand what is happening, but also form hypotheses about why.
 For example, you might watch the user unsuccessfully attempt to enter their password several times before churning away.
 Then, you can use the insight you’ve gathered to create design interventions to try and guide these situations.
 For example, you could build a new password recovery workflow, or add an option to check out as a guest so users can bypass the sign-in form that is causing them to churn.
 After deploying your change, you can monitor key RUM metrics like the pageview count for the checkout page to see if it rises, indicating more users are successfully getting through the sign-in page.

 RUM’s Session Replay feature is a powerful tool for providing qualitative context around your frontend performance metrics, helping designers understand user behavior, and automatically reproducing bugs so your frontend developers can iterate fixes faster.
-Session Replay is currently available in beta—if you’re a Datadog customer, you can sign up for the beta here.
+Session Replay is currently available in an open beta—if you’re a Datadog customer, you can follow this guide to get started.
 Or, you can get started using Datadog with a 14-day free trial.